 The following factors will affect the amount of your interest repayments:

 - The Reserve Bank Official Cash Rate.
 The interest rate on your loan is based on the official cash rate set by the Reserve Bank of Australia on the first Tuesday of each month (except January).
 The official cost of borrowing can prompt lenders to charge a higher or lower amount of interest.
+The current cash rate can be found here.

 - The number of days in the month.
 Most lenders calculate interest on home loans daily and then charge that interest to you each month.
 With this in mind, you could pay a smaller amount of interest in February (with 28 days in the month) than you do in March (with 31 days).